gauravbhand1611/oms-documentation/documents/retail-operations/inventory/cycle-count/bulk-upload-cycle-counts.md

   different locations at once using the new bulk import feature.
 ---

-# Creating Cycle Counts in Bulk
+# Bulk Upload Cycle Counts

 The **Bulk Import** functionality of HotWax Commerce’s `Cycle Count` app is designed to simplify the process of creating and assigning cycle counts for multiple products across multiple facilities.
 It allows users to create multiple cycle counts using a CSV upload which eliminates the need to create individual requests for each product or location.